Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 crucial for supporting live, in the moment decision making.
 This real time data is a big part of our everyday lives, it powers everything from bank transactions and GPS this was also seen in the many Covid-19 maps that emerged during the pandemic.
-(Anon., 2021)
+(Splunk, 2021)

-We see a lot more of real time data then we think, Google collects endless amounts of real time data and the way they do it is actually very smart, they use a device that 6.6 billion people in the world have and that being smart phones.
-(Anon., 2022) if people have smart phones, then nearly everyone has the google map application and GPS in their phones.
+We see a lot more of real time data then we think, Google collects endless amounts of real time data and the way they do it is very smart, they use a device that 6.6 billion people in the world have and that being smart phones.
+(Turner, 2023) if people have smart phones, then nearly everyone has the google map application and GPS in their phones.
 When people sign into google on their phone Google starts creating real time data through the GPS and other apps, for example, when your using Google Maps on your phone it shows loads of data such as the estimated time of arrival to your destination and also if there is any traffic on your route, Google knows this by using real time data from other people that are taking that route and that might be stuck in traffic and this is all taken from the GPS location on smart phones.
 (Ashish, 2022)

 ### What is the importance of Real Time data?